 Proud of Our Past

-The Chumash Indians, the area’s first inhabitants, referred to this beautiful seaside valley as Mishopshno, meaning “correspondence,” as it was a center of trade.
-In 1769 Spanish explorers led by Gaspar de Portolá came upon a group of Chumash splitting redwood logs, hand-hewing planks and constructing large, seagoing canoes they called tomols.
-Fr.
-Crespi had christened the place San Roque, but the soldiers dubbed it La Carpinteria, or the Carpenters Shop.
-Spanish settlers, Mexican and Anglo-American pioneers, and immigrants from many lands followed, farming the rich soil and putting down their family roots in and around the village of Carpinteria.
+The Chumash, the area’s first inhabitants, referred to the seaside valley as Mishopshno, meaning “correspondence,” as it was a center of trade.
+In 1769 Spanish explorers led by Gaspar de Portolá came upon a group of Chumash splitting redwood logs, hand-hewing planks, and constructing large, seagoing canoes they called tomols.
+Soldiers named the area La Carpinteria, or the Carpenter's Shop.
+Spanish settlers, Mexican, and Anglo-American pioneers, and immigrants followed, putting down family roots in and around the village of Carpinteria.

 Understanding and appreciating Carpinteria Valley history is an important aspect of preserving the area’s rich cultural heritage.
 The Carpinteria Valley Museum of History provides a fascinating glimpse into the Valley’s past.
-A variety of unique exhibits examine the three major cultures that have made this valley their homes: The Native American Chumash, the early Spanish and Mexican settlers, and the American and immigrant pioneers whose farms, shops, churches and schools laid the foundation of today’s city.
-Click here to view a slide show of museum images.
+A variety of unique exhibits examine the three major cultures that have made this valley their homes: The Chumash, the early Spanish and Mexican explorers and colonizers, and the American and immigrant pioneers whose farms, shops, churches and schools laid the foundation of today’s city.

-Museum exhibits include Chumash artifacts from the hunting and gathering culture of these industrious Native Americans; a Californio adobe rancho scene reflecting the great Mexican cattle-ranching period; and Victorian home furnishings; a farm house kitchen; farming and blacksmith implements and saddles; a one-room schoolhouse; early oil development and asphalt mining; agricultural history; the village of Summerland, World War I, and much more.
-In the museum’s archives a rare collection of historic photographs documents the town’s early businesses, its notable citizens, its beautiful landscapes, and the men and women who developed the farms and labored in the fertile fields.
+Museum exhibits include Chumash hunting and gathering objects; a Californio adobe rancho scene reflecting the Mexican cattle-ranching period; Victorian home furnishings; a farm house kitchen; farming and blacksmith implements and saddles; a one-room schoolhouse; early oil development and asphalt mining; agricultural history; the village of Summerland; and World War I. The museum’s archives hold a rare collection of historic photographs that document the city’s early businesses, its notable citizens, its landscapes, and the men and women who developed and labored in the area's ranches and farms.